rotationalio/rotational.io/content/en/_index.md

 <!-- Home Intro is the first section on the webpage -->
 {{< home-intro image="img/global_data_blue_flow_clip.png" >}}
-**Ensign for Data Teams: Real-time Insights**
+**Disconnected Data Sources?
+Meet Real-time Insights**

-Ensign is a cloud native, cloud agnostic, real-time data streaming platform built for modern data teams.
+Ensign is a cloud native, cloud agnostic, real-time data streaming platform that seamlessly integrates your disconnected data.

-- Set up fast, secure, and automated data streams for rapid prototyping and faster insights
-- Streamline ETL and MLOps
+- Faster analytics that don't wait for data to accumulate
+- Build rapid prototypes in days rather than months
-- No specialized skills, infra, or surprise costs
+- No cluster management or YAML editing required
+- Leverage the skills and infrastructure you *already have*

 Get started in minutes with an API key and developer-friendly SDKs.
 Made to fit any tech stack.